frottori/Big_Data_Python/README.md

 - `Datasets`: the folder to maintain all datasets to conduct the data analysis
 - `Project`: the folder to maintain all the code needed for the project
 - `algorithms`: the folder to maintain all the algorithms used for data analysis
+  - `One Hot Encoding`:
+  - `Association Rules`:
+  - `Decision Trees`:
+  - `kMeans - Clustering`: similarities between data according to the characteristics found in the data and grouping similar data objects into clusters.
+  - `Locality Sensitive Hashing - LSH`: algorithm that efficiently approximates similarity search by reducing the dimensionality of data
   - `Pagerank`: Google algorithm that measures the importance of webpages based on the quality and quantity of links pointing to them
-  - `Locality Sensitive Hashing - LSH`: algorithm that efficiently approximates similarity search by reducing the dimensionality of data
-  - `Clustering`:  similarities between data according to the characteristics found in the data and grouping similar data objects into clusters
+  - `Recommender Systems`:
 - `matplotlib`: the folder to maintain code examples for the python library matplotlib that plots graphs, pie charts etc.
 - `pandas`: the folder to maintain code examples for the python library pandas that reads, analyses and filters data from .csv files